Entropy measures as indicators of connectivity paths in the human brain

 The math task is adaptive, adjusting the difficulty level to maintain consistent challenge across participants.

-The data was pre-processed through the Human Connectome Project standard pre-processing pipeline, which ensures that the fMRI data is cleaned and standardized, making it suitable for analysis.
-This pipeline includes essential steps such as motion correction to reduce distortions caused by participant movement during scanning, removal of noise and artifacts, alignment to a standard brain template to ensure that brain regions are consistently mapped across subjects, spatial smoothing, and temporal filtering, among others (Details can be found in Wu et. al.\cite{wu-minn1200SubjectsData2017}).
+The data was preprocessed through the Human Connectome Project standard preprocessing pipeline, which ensures that the fMRI data is cleaned and standardized, making it suitable for analysis.
+This includes essential steps such as motion correction to reduce distortions caused by participant movement during scanning, removal of noise and artifacts, alignment to a standard brain template to ensure that brain regions are consistently mapped across subjects, spatial smoothing, and temporal filtering, among others (Details can be found in Wu et. al.\cite{wu-minn1200SubjectsData2017}).

-The brain was parcelled into Regions of Interest (ROIs) using the Glasser atlas \cite{glasserMinimalPreprocessingPipelines2013}, which is known for its high-resolution definition of cortical areas.
-This parcellation step divides the brain into 360 distinct regions.
-The first 180 regions correspond to the left hemisphere, while the remaining 180, from ROIs 180 to 360, represent their homologous region in the right hemisphere.
+The brain was divided into 360 regions of interest (ROIs) using the Glasser atlas \cite{glasserMinimalPreprocessingPipelines2013}.
+The Glasser parcellation covers the cerebral cortex only; subcortical structures, including the amygdala, hippocampus, thalamus and basal ganglia, are not represented.
+Task components whose principal substrate is subcortical are therefore outside the reach of this analysis, a limitation most relevant to the emotion task (amygdala, hippocampus) and discussed where it bears on the results.
+ROIs 1-180 correspond to the left hemisphere; ROIs 181-360 are their homologous counterparts in the right hemisphere.